 As you receive medical bills from your healthcare providers, please take the following steps to submit them to CHM.
 Medical bills must be itemized (please note: a receipt is not an itemized bill) and should show any discounts you’ve obtained and payments you’ve made.
 You can download a sample medical bill log that will help you keep track of your medical bills.
 (The sample given shows maternity bills but can be adapted and used for any major medical situation.)

-1. Send the Needs Processing forms to CHM
+1. Send the sharing request packet to CHM

 2. Along with your forms, submit your itemized bills to CHM as soon as you receive them